advis61/OracleOfDereth/README.md

 - Download and run the latest OracleOfDerethInstaller.exe from the [Oracle of Dereth Releases](https://github.com/advis61/OracleOfDereth/releases) page.

+- If the "Windows protected your PC" message appears, click on More info near the top-left corner of the window and select Run anyway.

+- Complete the installer.

 - It should now appear in the Decal list of plugins.
 You're all done!

 ## Usage